 We say thank you to the European Parliament and the German and French governments for their support.

-Vice President of the European Parliament
+Chair of CULT Committee European Parliament

 “Films have this great ability to transport audiences into alternative realities.
 They allow us to change perspectives and view the world through different eyes.
 European author films play a prominent role in promoting both cultural diversity and rapprochement among the peoples of Europe.

-The European Art Cinema Day showcases European author films and will help capture the imaginations of new audience segments.
+The European Arthouse Cinema Day showcases European author films and will help capture the imaginations of new audience segments.
 The participating arthouse cinemas and their varied programmes provide an ideal and timely platform for important cultural exchange.
 Impressively, they live the principle of unity through diversity.”